-Distributions from the Fund that may be declared will be automatically reinvested in additional redeemable shares unless a holder of redeemable shares requests in writing that any dividends be paid to them.
+Distributions from the Fund will be automatically reinvested in additional redeemable shares unless a holder of redeemable shares requests in writing that any dividends be paid to them.
 Distributions to holders of redeemable shares are recognised in the Statement of comprehensive income as finance costs.